disha-pishavadia24/dishaTest/readme.md

 ```

 ## 3 Setup Environment
-create .env file copied from .env.example and configure environment variables in it and replace it with your database credentials.
+rename .env.example to .env file and configure environment variables in it and replace it with your database credentials.

 ## 4 Setup Database